June 2nd is National Rocky Road Day.

 Rocky road ice cream is chocolate ice cream mixed with nuts and marshmallows, the “rocks” in the road.
 The original nuts, walnuts, were later replaced with toasted almonds.

-In the prior year, William Dreyer and Joseph Edy had founded Edy’s Grand Ice Cream.
+In 1928, William Dreyer and Joseph Edy founded Edy’s Grand Ice Cream in Oakland, California.
+Rocky Road ice cream was created the following year.

 William Dreyer’s professional relationship with ice cream began in 1906 when, as a galley boy aboard a German passenger ship, he was tasked with making a frozen dessert to celebrate the ship’s arrival in America.